marcobusemann/aspnetcore-docker-dev-sample/README.md

+# ASP.NET Core (RC2) Dev-Environment using Docker

+Execute development container using ```cd docker-dev && docker-compose up --build```.
+This container will use dotnet-watch for live updates.

 # Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.